kevinbretscher/Longpia/README.md

 ### downloading databases

 Depending on the tools you are gonna use you might need to download databases.
 You can run the Download_DB.sh script to download the databases for CheckM, CheckM2 and Plassembler.
 Download_skani.sh can be used to download the pre-sketched skani GTDB-TK database.
-Other databases (BUSCO, BAKTA) need to be downloaded manually with the appropriate tool.
+Other databases (BUSCO, BAKTA, Kraken) need to be downloaded manually with the appropriate tool.
+Precompiled kraken datbases can be found here: https://benlangmead.github.io/aws-indexes/k2, I tend to use standard or PlusPF.

 ### Running LONGpia